 7) Consider all your options.

-In certain situations we may be able to help you structure a lease-option agreement that allows you to rent and sell at the same time – capturing the best of both worlds.
+In certain situations, we may be able to help you structure a lease-option agreement that allows you to rent and sell the property at the same time – capturing the best of both worlds.
 These kinds of deals can be complicated, but our Sachse investment experience can help you win.